 Professor Caroline Scarles

-Caroline is currently Head of the School of Hospitality and Tourism Management at the University of Surrey.
-Her key research interests lie in the areas of critical tourism, with particular focus on the role of the visual and technology in tourism.
-Bringing together her work on the visual, mobile technology and digital solutions in the visitor experience, Caroline's recent research has focused on enriching the visitor experience through augmented reality and image recognition technology in arts and heritage.
+Caroline is Professor of Technology in Society in the School of Hospitality and Tourism Management, University of Surrey.
+Her key research interests lie in the three key areas of: the visual and multi-sensuality within society, social and cultural sustainability and how these are brought together through technology for social good.
+Bringing together her work on the visual, mobile technology and digital solutions, Caroline's recent research has focused on: enriching the visitor experience through augmented reality and image recognition technology in arts and heritage and the role of immersive experiences (principally multisensory immersions and VR) as providing stimulating environments for healthy ageing.
 Caroline also conducts research in the area of sustainability through work on the socio-cultural impacts of tourism on communities and pro-environmental behaviour change.
+Details of Caroline's research and interests for PhD supervision are under the 'Research' tab.

-Visuals and visuality in tourism; technology and mediation in tourism, arts and heritage, community engagement and social sustainability.
+Technology for social good; technology and healthy ageing in tourism, leisure and recreation; technology and accessibility in arts and heritage; community engagement and social sustainability.

 If you are interested in studying for a PhD in any of the above areas, do email me directly.